 I’m sure you’ve heard the expression “time flies when you’re having fun”.
 Time appears to speed up during those moments.
 Yet, when you’re bored time appears to slow to a crawl.
 This is the grand illusion of time.

 When we’re stressed, panicked, overwhelmed, or in any similar state of mind, we are under this illusion that our thoughts are racing at a much faster pace than normal.
 Confusion tends to set in and we’re bouncing back and forth between thoughts.

 When we’re peaceful, happy, content, or in any similar state of mind, we are under this illusion that our thoughts are slowed.

 We can drive two different cars at the same speed and feel like we’re going faster in one car, and slower in the other.
 How is this possible?
 We use cues such as noise and vibration to estimate the speed of the car.

 We use similar cues when we feel like our thoughts are moving faster or slower.
 When we’re in a state of stress our thoughts appear quite noisy, creating the illusion that noise equals speed.
 When we’re in a state of peace our thoughts appear to be much quieter, giving us the illusion that quiet equals slow.

 I hope this helps cut through the illusion of these two myths.
 Keep in mind that you are to observe your thoughts, you’re not trying to control them or stop them.
 The paradox here is that you gain some sense of control by relinquishing your attempt to control.

-By understanding that you were never in control in the first place and still made it this far, seems pretty amazing considering you were probably oblivious to this all your life.
+By understanding that we were never in control in the first place and still made it this far, seems pretty amazing considering we were probably oblivious to this all our lives.

 How can this understanding change your life now that you are aware of it?